ovh/python-ovh/README.rst

     cd python-ovh
     python setup.py develop
     pip install -r requirements-dev.txt
-    nostests # 100% coverage is a hard minimum
+    nosetests # 100% coverage is a hard minimum

 You've developed a new cool feature ?
 Fixed an annoying bug ?
 We'd be happy